 36-39 Scaled value of second fixed surface

-Notes: (1) This identifies which model produced the NWP output.
-This is defined by the originating centre.
-(2) This identifies which centre produced the original NWP output as distinguished by the centre performing the post-processing.
+Notes: (1) The input process identifier shall have the value of the “analysis or forecast process identifier” of the original GRIB message used as input of the post-processing (2) The input Originating Centre shall have the value of the “originating centre” of the original GRIB message used as input of the post-processing

 (3) This identifies which post-processing technique was used.
 This is defined by the originating centre.
 (4) Hours greater than 65534 will be coded as 65534.